Cletus-FTL30/gatekeeper/README.md

 | LLM-assisted | 100% | 100% | 100% |
 | **Hybrid** | **100%** | **100%** | **100%** |

-Full per-pair results are available in `results/`.
+Full per-pair evaluation outputs are available in `results/`.

 ---

 ## Key Findings

 - The rule-based approach achieved **100% recall on both datasets**.
-- On the generated dataset, all **15 false positives were strengthened rules**, showing that deterministic checks can detect significant change but may not always determine the direction of that change.
+- On the generated dataset, all **15 false positives were strengthened rules**, showing that deterministic checks can identify significant changes but may not always determine the direction of the change.
-- The LLM-assisted approach achieved perfect performance on the generated dataset but missed a subtler condition-related case in the hand-built set.
+- The LLM-assisted approach achieved perfect performance on the generated dataset but missed a subtler condition-related case in the hand-built dataset.
 - The hybrid approach achieved **100% precision, recall, and F1-score on both datasets**.
-- On the generated dataset, the hybrid approach required LLM review for **85 of 125 pairs**, approximately **32% fewer LLM calls** than reviewing every pair with the LLM alone.
+- On the generated dataset, the hybrid approach required LLM review for **85 of 125 pairs**, approximately **32% fewer LLM calls** than reviewing every pair using the LLM alone.
-- In the SIEM testbed, the original `whoami` rule detected **4/4 attacker events**, while the weakened rule detected **1/4**.
+- In the SIEM testbed, the original `whoami` rule detected **4 of 4 attacker events**, while the weakened rule detected **1 of 4**.

 These results are proof-of-concept findings and should not be interpreted as general performance claims across all Sigma rules or production Detection-as-Code environments.